zsiki/GeoEasy/doc/step_by_step.rst

 .. figure:: images/main_window.png
 	:align: center

-	Main windows
+	Main window

-And another windows for the calculation results.
+Another window is opened for the calculation results.
 It has dual function besides the results it has some logging role.

 .. figure:: images/results.png